MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-new-speech.md

 # Explore speech in the new Microsoft Foundry portal

 The two fundamental speech capabilities that power voice-enabled applications are speech recognition (converting spoken words to text) and speech synthesis (converting text to natural-sounding speech).

+In this exercise, use Microsoft Foundry, Microsoft's platform for creating AI applications, to interact with a generative AI model using speech.
+You'll explore speech-to-text (STT) and text-to-speech (TTS) with Azure Speech Voice Live, a service used to build real-time voice-based agents.
 Voice live in the Speech Playground supports both speech recognition and speech synthesis, enabling you to have a voice-based conversation with the model.
-Azure Speech Voice Live is a service used to build real-time voice-based agents.
-Voice live combines several Azure Speech capabilities.

-In this exercise, use Microsoft's platform for creating AI applications, Microsoft Foundry, to interact with a generative AI model using speech.
-You'll explore Azure Speech' speech-to-text (STT) and text-to-speech (TTS) functionalities through a voice live agentic application.

 This exercise takes approximately **30** minutes.